aws-samples/aws-cloud-and-hybrid-operations-workshop/operational_excellence/episode-01-step-01-manage-ec2.md

 1. On the **Review** page, choose **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and choose **Create stack**.

 CloudFormation will begin provisioning the resources specified within the CloudFormation template and once complete, you will have one Amazon Linux 2 EC2 instance to test and configure using Systems Manager.
 You can also use the refresh button to see the latest events related to the CloudFormation stack.
 Once the status of the CloudFormation stack changes to ```CREATE_COMPLETE```, you can proceed with the next steps.
 This process should complete within 5 minutes.

+### Review the managed EC2 instance

+The CloudFormation template created an Amazon Linux 2 EC2 instance which includes SSM agent pre-installed.
+Additionally, an [IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) was created and attached to the EC2 instance.
+By attaching the instance profile, the EC2 instance has the necessary permissions to interact with Systems Manager.
+Lastly, the EC2 instance was launched into a VPC with a public subnet leveraging an Internet Gateway (IGW) to allow network connectivity to the public Systems Manager endpoints.

+:informational: In a real-world environment, you can improve the security posture of your managed instances (including managed instances in your hybrid environment) by configuring AWS Systems Manager to use an interface VPC endpoint in Amazon Virtual Private Cloud (Amazon VPC).
+An interface VPC endpoint (interface endpoint) enables you to connect to services powered by AWS PrivateLink, a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses.
+PrivateLink restricts all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network.
+This means that your managed instances don't have access to the Internet.
+If you use PrivateLink, you don't need an Internet gateway, a NAT device, or a virtual private gateway.
+For more information, see [Step 6: (Optional) Create a Virtual Private Cloud endpoint ](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html).

 ### Create a State Manager Association to install CloudWatch agent